FindingBits/yeet-caesar-cipher/README.md

 # yeet-caesar-cipher
-A console program made in c# with parameters to encrypt a provided file, using the caesar cypher logic
+* A console program made in c# with parameters to encrypt a provided file, using the caesar cypher logic
+* based on a **prompt**

 ## Parameters
 * **-f** file to read or mess with, use with chars ``` -f(file.txt); ``` for example